On this page

 mad ⇔ angry.

 A search for “trousers” will find “pants”, and “pants” will find “trousers”.

-Finally, prefix search is also enabled on the synonym, so if your data includes only trousers, but a user searches for pants, then searches for
+Finally, prefix search is also enabled on the synonym, so if your data includes “trousers”, and a user searches for pants, then searches for

-pan would start showing results - for both “pants” and “trousers”.
+pan would show results for both “pants” and “trousers”.

 While synonyms are powerful, sometimes they can lead to surprising or undesirable results.
 Accordingly, they should be used sparingly.

 Regular synonyms (default)